XyDisorder/HelloWordChat/README.md

 **Good to know** :
-- I continue this project just for fun after.
+- I will continue this project just for fun after.
 The goal will be to generate IA conversation.